Laibasif/GiantVirusMarkersInProtists/README.md

 ---

-##Conclusion:
+## Conclusion

-The analysis identified sequences within the Euglena gracilis protein set that show similarity to viral DNA Polymerase B proteins.
-The filtering of results for high percent identity and low E-values helps to focus on potentially significant homologous sequences.
-The visualizations provide insights into the distribution and relationships of the similarity metrics, highlighting the overall pattern of hits and the strength of the detected resemblances.
-The presence of hits suggests potential functional or evolutionary relationships between the viral and Euglena gracilis sequences that warrant further investigation.
+The BLAST analysis revealed sequences within the *Euglena gracilis* protein set that exhibit similarity to viral DNA Polymerase B proteins.
+By filtering for strong hits (high percent identity and low E-value), potential homologous sequences were identified.
+The visualizations provided insights into the overall pattern and strength of these similarities.
+The presence of these hits suggests potential functional or evolutionary connections between the viral and *Euglena gracilis* sequences that could be further explored in subsequent studies.

 ---